linux0uid/gentoo-overlay/Readme.md

-﻿# gentoo-overlay
+﻿# gentoo FLOSS (Free/Libre and Open Source Software) overlay.

-## Warning
+## Description

-Use at your own risks
+	This overlay includes only those programs that are "free" ("libre") and "open source" at the same time.

 ## Installation